marlonmetal/avalanche-docs/docs/nodes/maintain/metalgo-config-flags.md

 #### `--create-asset-tx-fee` (int):

-Transaction fee, in nAVAX, for transactions that create new assets.
-Defaults to `10000000` nAVAX (.01 AVAX) per transaction.
+Transaction fee, in nMETAL, for transactions that create new assets.
+Defaults to `10000000` nMETAL (.01 METAL) per transaction.
 This can only be changed on a local network.

 #### `--create-subnet-tx-fee` (int):

-Transaction fee, in nAVAX, for transactions that create new Subnets.
-Defaults to `1000000000` nAVAX (1 AVAX) per transaction.
+Transaction fee, in nMETAL, for transactions that create new Subnets.
+Defaults to `1000000000` nMETAL (1 METAL) per transaction.
 This can only be changed on a local network.

 #### `--create-blockchain-tx-fee` (int):

-Transaction fee, in nAVAX, for transactions that create new blockchains.
-Defaults to `1000000000` nAVAX (1 AVAX) per transaction.
+Transaction fee, in nMETAL, for transactions that create new blockchains.
+Defaults to `1000000000` nMETAL (1 METAL) per transaction.
 This can only be changed on a local network.

 #### `--min-delegator-stake` (int):

-The minimum stake, in nAVAX, that can be delegated to a validator of the Primary Network.
+The minimum stake, in nMETAL, that can be delegated to a validator of the Primary Network.

-Defaults to `25000000000` (25 AVAX) on Mainnet.
-Defaults to `5000000` (.005 AVAX) on Test Net.
+Defaults to `25000000000` (25 METAL) on Mainnet.
+Defaults to `5000000` (.005 METAL) on Test Net.
 This can only be changed on a local network.

 #### `--min-delegation-fee` (int):